 This is the current CAD-EUR mid-market exchange rate.
 The Total Cost of buying foreign currency in the above table is calculated as the sum of all fees and the exchange rate margin, which is the difference between the provider's exchange rate and the mid-market CAD-EUR exchange rate.

 Whenever you are researching a particular exchange rate you are actually interested in two currencies as the value of a currency must always be quoted relative to a second currency.

 So it follows that if you are determining the best time to transact, in this case the CAD vs EUR, you should pay attention to both Canadian Dollar and Euro news and forecasts.

-Risks to the Canadian dollar include, of course, oil, and the return of global trade tensions.
-Tensions eased in early December when US and Chinese leaders agreed to suspend tariff increases for 3 months.
+Going forward, risks to the Canadian dollar include, of course, oil, and the return of global trade tensions.

 Sorry, our travel money calculators are currently only available for comparing exchange rates rates for buying foreign cash and travel money in Australia, Canada, France, Germany, Netherlands, New Zealand, United Kingdom and the USA.